cbmr-data/cbmr-data.github.io/esrum/source/communications/messages.rst

 resources for all users.
 Failure to follow these guidelines may result in a loss of access to the cluster!

+We also ask that you acknowledge the use of services and resources provided by the Data Analytics Platform, as described in the guidelines.

 Best regards,

 The Data Analytics Platform